apinanyogaratnam/atom-linker/README.md

 - listen/notify (probably need to experiment with real time data project to better understand this)
 - prepared statements?
 - partitioning?
+- have some sort of ordering for fast binary search

 NOTES: